 ISOLATED WATERS OF LAKE COUNTY.
-All waters such as lakes, ponds, streams (including intermittent streams), farmed wetlands, and wetlands that are not under U.S. Army Corps of Engineers jurisdiction.
+All waters such as wetlands, ponds, streams, farmed wetlands, and wetlands that are not under U.S. Army Corps of Engineers jurisdiction.
 The limits of the ISOLATED WATERS OF LAKE COUNTY extend to the ordinary high water mark or the delineated wetland boundary.